Eunoia1729/Leetcode_solutions/1310. XOR Queries of a Subarray/solution.md

 Let ***range_xor(L, R)*** denote the XOR of elements from indices L to R in the given array and `^` denote the XOR operation.

 # Theory
-1. XOR of a number with itself is 0.
+1. XOR of any number, *A* with itself is 0.
    >     A ^ A = 0
-2. XOR of a number with 0 is the number itself.
+2. XOR of any number, *A* with 0 is the number itself.
    >     A ^ 0 = A

 # Approach (Caching)